appdevdesigns/opsportal_docs/tutorial/tutorial_sprint0_04_outsourceUIDesign.md

    ```

 + Now open the `assets/mockup.html` in a browser and verify there are no errors.
-> But not Chrome!
-They prevent local file access.
+> But not using Chrome!
+Chrome prevents local file access.